ashishthanki/MLProjects/README.md

 This repo contains the early works of my Machine Learning projects.

-Theses datasets have allowed me to experiement with various Machine Learning tools and gain an intuition on how they work.
+The datasets have allowed me to experiement with various Machine Learning tools and gain an intuition on how they work.

 Across the entire repos I have used: